hgalvao98/password-validation/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request on the GitHub repository.

+## Assumptions

+In this password validator, I decided to add a requirment not letting the user to type two consecutive characters.
+Also, I added another requirement that is the minimum length.
+Altough this can be achieved through the default input HTML tag, using the validator to check that keeps the app concise.

+**Future**
+For the future, I suggest implementing other requirements the client/user might want, such as maximum length, can't contain DOB or username in the password.

 ## License
 This project is licensed under the MIT License.